 After each Friday workshop, you will have access to a homework assignment that will focus on the concepts and the software that you learned about that week.
-You must complete each homework assignment on your own (no collaborating with classmates) and submit your work by 11:59 PM on Wednesday following the workshop.
-There will be 13 homework assignments and each student will have their two lowest homework assignments dropped.
+You must complete each homework assignment and submit your work by 11:59 PM on Wednesday following the workshop.
+You are free to discuss the content and concepts of the homework with your classmates, but you must do your own work and the answers you submit must be your own.
+Each student will have their two lowest homework assignments dropped.
 Late homework will not be accepted.